raspibolt/raspibolt/raspibolt/raspibolt_50_mainnet.md

 # Mainnet
 Are you feeling comfortable to put real bitcoin on the line?
 Here's how to do it.

+⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️

+But first: if you are not comfortable with learning Linux more in-depth on your own or even compile a program from source, chances are that you lose some funds sooner or later.
+The Lightning Network is not production-ready yet and LND is still in beta.

 ```
 Personal disclaimer: This guide is provided as-is and without any guarantees.
-Most components
+Most components are
-are under development and this guide may contain factual errors that result in the loss of your
+under development and this guide may contain factual errors that result in the loss of your bitcoin.
-bitcoin.
 Use this guide at your own risk.
 ```
 ```
 Lightning Labs disclaimer: As this is the first mainnet release of lnd, we recommend that users
 experiment with only small amounts (#craefulgang #craefulgang #craefulgang).
 ```

+⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️

+Still want to try it?
+Proceed at your own risk.

 ## Copy the mainnet blockchain

 The current setup runs on Bitcoin testnet.
 Right at the beginning, however, we started downloading the Bitcoin mainnet blockchain on your regular computer.
 Check the verification progress directly in Bitcoin Core on this computer.
 To proceed, it  should be fully synced (see status bar).

 As soon as the verification is finished, shut down Bitcoin Core on Windows.
 We will now copy the whole data structure to the RaspiBolt.
 This takes about 6 hours.